lmichaelis/rtc-driver-rpi/README.md

 This repository contains code that was written for a university assignment.
 It is a simple linux device driver for the DS3231 real-time-clock.
 The target hardware was a _Raspberry Pi 3 Model B v1.1_ (revision code `a01041`) using _Raspbian 8 (jesse)_ with Linux Kernel version `4.9.30-v7+`.

-TODO: Connection of the chip with the raspberry (which GPIO pins etc)

 It suports reading the time from the chip (`cat /dev/ds3231`) in the format `DD.
 M hh:mm:ss YYYY` (month names are german currently).
 It also supports writing the current time to the RTC by writing a date of format `YYYY-MM-DD hh:mm:ss` to `/dev/ds3231`.

 # Compiling